Niklus/space-browser/README.md

 ## Features of this Application

-- Browse a number od space images
+- Browse a number of space images
 - Save Your favorite images
 - Delete saved images
 - Download hd version of image